Fact-checked by the ZeroinDaily editorial team

 What “Active Clips” Actually Means

-Key Takeaway: Loom’s free plan hard-caps users at 25 videos with a 5-minute limit, while Claap allows unlimited recordings on its free tier.
+Pricing difference in plain terms: Loom’s free plan hard-caps users at 25 videos with a 5-minute limit, while Claap allows unlimited recordings on its free tier.
 Teams evaluating Claap’s free tier should factor this storage flexibility into any short-term pilot before committing to paid seats.

 Do Both Tools Offer the Same AI Capabilities?

-No — and this is the most consequential mistake in the Loom vs Claap comparison.
+No, and this is the most consequential mistake in the Loom vs Claap comparison.
 The two platforms have taken meaningfully different approaches to AI-powered features, and the gap matters for teams that rely on searchable, actionable video content.

 Transcript Search vs. Summary Search